 A custom, handbuilt wheelset is the most efficient way to tailor the ride and durability of your bike and can change a bike you really like into a bike you freakin’ LOVE.
 We stock a wide range of rims, hubs and spokes to meet the specific needs of gravel, touring and adventure cycling and can advise on every aspect of the wheel – spoke lacing pattern, type of nipple, and so on.
 We’re very careful about balancing the trueness and roundness of the wheel while maintaining nice even spoke tension.
 We have a number of custom made tools to achieve consistently great results.

-We build with a large range of brands, because a custom wheelset is all about finding the combination of parts that works for your riding, but of our favourite parts include DT Swiss (both their hubs and rims) Hope and Chris King Hubs, HED and Stan’s rim, Schmidt hubs and Curve Rims.
+We build with a large range of brands, because a custom wheelset is all about finding the combination of parts that works for your riding, but our favourite parts include DT Swiss (both their hubs and rims) Hope and Chris King Hubs, HED and Stan’s rim, Schmidt hubs and Curve Rims.
 We build exclusively with DT Swiss butted spokes.

 We’re one of the few bike shops in Melbourne who specialise in custom wheel building and sell far more hand built wheels than factory built wheels at the medium to high end.
 This page is intended as a discussion of some of the variables involved, and hopefully the huge range of possibilities will highlight why hand built wheels which are tailored to a particular application are going to do that job better than factory-built wheels.
 Be warned, this page is long and is not a how-to guide.
 It has some technical discussion of both component choices and then of the process of building itself.